 - Individuals trying to access treatment services such as detox and residential rehabilitation, encountered a consistent barrier due to service capacity issues.
-This compromised their recovery and motivation to engage and seek help again. - Greater dual diagnosis capacity is needed within services as many people felt AOD use was often a self-medicating strategy to cope with mental health issues. - Relationships with key staff in the service were identified as critical for consumers to maintain recovery and engagement in their treatment.
-This is supported by considerable evidence in the field. - The one size fits all approach to treatment does not work for people i.e. fitting into program timeframes, required pathways.
-Flexibility is required. - Moving straight from seeking treatment to detox or rehab is too hard for many people. - A bridging approach is required to support people still using to access services and support. - Some sort of childhood trauma (mostly sexual abuse) featured in the majority of service user stories.
+This compromised their recovery and motivation to engage and seek help again. - Greater dual diagnosis capacity is needed within services as many people felt AOD use was often a self-medicating strategy to cope with mental health issues. - Individuals who present to mental health services with co-occurring drug and/or alcohol use are often told they will need AOD treatment before the mental health support can be provided. - Relationships with key staff in the service were identified as critical for consumers to maintain recovery and engagement in their treatment.
+This is supported by considerable evidence in the field. - Moving straight from wanting to discuss treatment or receive information, to residential detox or rehabilitation is challenging for many people.
+A bridging approach is required to support people still using to access services and support. - Some sort of childhood trauma (mostly sexual abuse) featured in the majority of service user stories.
 This was often cited by the person as the reason why they start using substances. - Judgement from police officers, hospital staff, ambulance staff and General Practitioners was often cited as negatively impacting on the service user's motivation to seek help - Family members often do not know what services are available or where to go to get their loved one help.